-Harlequin is one of the most popular medical strains in general, with its vast range of health benefits.
+Harlequin is one of the most popular medical strains for nerve damage, with a vast range of health benefits.
 It’s usually the first choice for patients suffering from pain.
-It is a sativa-dominant hybrid with a 5:2 CBD to THC ratio.
-What does that mean?
-It means that this strain will not get you as high, your mind will stay clear, and you can even use it both during the day and in the evening.
+It is a sativa-dominant hybrid with a close to equal CBD to THC ratio.
+This strain will not get you high, your mind will stay clear, and you can use it throughout the day without being intoxicated.

 Best for: Generalized pain, neuropathic pain, migraine, inflammatory arthritis, back pain

 Perfect for daytime use, Blue Dream has become very popular among pain sufferers.
 This sativa-dominant strain with a high THC to CBD ratio will undoubtedly make you happy.
 With a touch of mild euphoria, it will also help you forget about the pain and allow you to easily go through all your daily activities.

 This sativa, named after the famous marijuana activist, is well known for its pain-smashing properties.
 It’s dominant in THC and pinene—a terpene which has analgesic and anti-inflammatory effects.

 Born in Netherlands, this strain will provide an immediate reduction of pain.
 It is a 50/50 hybrid that will make your entire body relaxed, which makes it a great after work choice.
 If you have sore and inflamed muscles, White Widow will provide relief from swelling.

 Best for: Generalized pain

 Girl Scout Cookies (GSC) is very effective in reducing severe pain.
 It’s often the first choice for many, especially when it comes to pain relief.
 With high levels of THC and limonene, this strain will make you uplifted and energetic.
 GSC is not a beginner strain as it is very potent and can get you very high in just a few puffs.